open-data-rescue/climate-data-rescue/README.md

 These belong to User and Asset.
 A Transcription is the result of a user interacting with an Asset.
 It is composed of many Annotations.

+#### Relationships
+- has many: annotations
+- belongs to: asset, user, asset_collection

 #### Attributes
 - text     "page_data"
 - datetime "created_at", :null => false